 But did I have time to make this diversion, I asked myself?
 Almost certainly not.
 But I was going to do it, anyway.

-Borg takes its name from the nearby broch, it being the Norse word for ‘fort’.
+Borg takes its name from the nearby broch, borg being the Norse word for ‘fort’.
 The village was shown in Roy’s map circa 1750 but would then fall foul of the clearances already described.
-The 1st edition OS map of 1877 shows some of it buildings unroofed but still standing.
+The 1st edition OS map of 1877 shows some of its buildings unroofed but still standing.
 Today, as at Badbea, only the bases of the walls remain.

 The steep hillside visible beyond the ruins in the photo above is the bank of Ousdale Burn.
-It has cut quite a deep gully by this point and I think Mr Telford can be excused for wanting to bridge it further upstream.
+It has cut quite a deep gully by this point (the ‘dale’ in ‘Ousdale’) and I think Mr Telford can be excused for wanting to bridge it more cheaply further upstream.

 Ousdale Broch is an Iron Age ‘second-phase’ broch, dating to the 3rd to 2nd century BC.
 It was once a tall tower but, as seems to be the general rule, only the base of its walls remain.
 Even so, for a roughly 2,200-year-old ruin, it’s in pretty good shape.